JustenPhillips/wordpressure/README.md

   - [x] Steps to recreate:
       1.log in then log out
-      2.add the ?redirect_to=anywebpage to the URL in the address bar 3.when they sign in they will be redirected to the page -P.o.C: wpdistillery.vm/wp-login.php?redirect_to=http://maliciousscript.hax
+      2.add the ?redirect_to=anywebpage to the URL in the address bar 3.when they sign in they will be redirected to anypage within the site.
+      4.this can be used to forward to a malicious script stored in a post.
+      -P.o.C:
+  wpdistillery.vm/wp-login.php?redirect_to=http://wpdistillery.vm
   - [x] Affected source code:
     - https://core.trac.wordpress.org/changeset/36444